ali5ter/tmc-prompt/README.md

 | `#MGMT_CLUSTER#` | Default management cluster |
 | `#PROVISIONER#` | Default provisioner |

-The default settings can be overridden your Bash runcom by setting the following environment variables:
+The default settings can be overridden by setting the following environment variables:

 | Variable | Default | Meaning |
 | :------- | :------ | ------- |